 - This method only works with an inch or less of paint in the can and is most effective in the warmer months.

 - Mix latex paint with an equal amount of clay-based cat litter.

 - Stir in the cat litter completely and let the paint dry.
 It takes about 10 minutes for the cat litter to harden.

 - Add more cat litter if the paint is soft or runny after 10 minutes.
 Repeat until the material is very thick.

 - If you do not have cat litter, alternative materials you can use are sawdust, dirt, and shredded paper.

 - Pour some paint into a plastic or cardboard container if you cannot mix in enough cat litter.

 - Mix latex paint or stain with commercial paint hardener according to the directions.

-- At the end of that time, paint will have a tacky, oatmeal-like consistency that will not spill out.
+- Once ready, the paint will have a tacky, oatmeal-like consistency that will not spill out.